Wall Street falls further from its records as Nvidia, Palantir and other AI stars dim

-NEW YORK (AP) — Wall Street is fading on Tuesday following drops for Nvidia and other stars that had been riding the mania surrounding artificial-intelligence technology.
+NEW YORK (AP) — Wall Street faded on Tuesday following drops for Nvidia and other stars that have been riding the mania surrounding artificial-intelligence technology.

-The S&P 500 fell 0.7% and is on track for a third straight loss, though it remains near its all-time high set last week.
-The Dow Jones Industrial Average was down 60 points, or 0.1%, with an hour remaining in trading, and the Nasdaq composite was down 1.5%.
+The S&P 500 fell 0.6% for a third straight loss, though it remains near its all-time high set last week.
+The Dow Jones Industrial Average added 10 points, or less than 0.1%, and the Nasdaq composite slumped 1.5%.

-Another AI darling, Palantir Technologies, dropped 9.3% for the largest loss in the S&P 500.
-It's seen bets build up sharply this year that its stock price will drop, according to S3 Partners.
-Only Meta Platforms has seen a bigger increase in what's called “short interest,” where traders essentially bet a stock's price will fall.
-Meta, the owner of Facebook and Instagram, sank 2%.
+Another AI darling, Palantir Technologies, dropped 9.4% for the largest loss in the S&P 500.
+It’s seen bets build up sharply that its stock price will drop, according to S3 Partners.
+Only Meta Platforms has seen a bigger increase this year in what’s called “short interest,” where traders essentially bet a stock’s price will fall.
+Meta, the owner of Facebook and Instagram, sank 2.1%.

 One way companies can make their stock prices look less expensive is to deliver growth in profits.
-Palo Alto Networks climbed 4% after reporting earnings and revenue for the latest quarter that topped analysts’ expectations.
+Palo Alto Networks rose 3.1% after reporting earnings and revenue for the latest quarter that topped analysts’ expectations.
 The cybersecurity company also gave forecasts for profit and revenue in its upcoming fiscal year that were above Wall Street’s.

-Home Depot's rise of 2.9%, meanwhile, was the biggest reason the Dow did better than other indexes.
+Home Depot’s gain of 3.2%, meanwhile, was the biggest reason the Dow did better than other indexes.
 The retailer reported results for the latest quarter that were a bit short of what analysts expected, but it delivered growth in revenue and stood by its prior forecasts for revenue and profit over the full year.

 Other big retailers will give their latest profit updates in coming days.
 Lowe’s and Target are on deck for Wednesday, while Walmart and Ross Stores will report on Thursday.

-The Fed has been keeping its main interest rate steady this year, primarily because of the fear of the possibility that President Donald Trump’s tariffs could push inflation higher.
+The Fed has kept its main interest rate steady this year, primarily because of the fear of the possibility that President Donald Trump’s tariffs could push inflation higher.
 But a surprisingly weak report on job growth across the country may be superseding that.

 Traders on Wall Street widely expect the Fed to cut interest rates at its next meeting in September in order to give the economy a boost.
 Treasury yields have come down notably in the bond market as a result, and they eased on Tuesday.

-Note: This story has been corrected to reflect the correct year-to-date change in Palantir's stock price.